-Figure 3 Radioluminescence of BaHfO3:Ce samples
+Figure 2 Band structure of Sr2CeO4 material (Materials Project).

-This compound employs only Ce4+, and band gap calculations predict a reasonably wide band gap, .
+This compound employs only Ce4+, and band gap calculations predict a reasonably wide band gap, with the Ce3+ ground states somewhere in the middle of the forbidden band.

 RMD (J. Glodo) synthesized a few samples using solid state and co-precipitation methods.